s-a-faruque/devmlops-hugo/content/posts/k8s-series-part-7-statefulness/index.md

 author = "Safique"
 categories = ["Kubernetes"]
-tags = ["Kubernetes", "K8s", "StatefulSets", "DaemonSets", "Workloads"] draft = true description = "Learn how Kubernetes manages stateful applications with StatefulSets and ensures node-specific workloads using DaemonSets."
+tags = ["Kubernetes", "K8s", "StatefulSets", "DaemonSets", "Workloads"] draft = false description = "Learn how Kubernetes manages stateful applications with StatefulSets and ensures node-specific workloads using DaemonSets."
 +++

-Introduction

 Kubernetes workloads are typically managed using Deployments, which handle stateless applications.
 However, some applications require stable network identities or storage persistence, while others must run on every node in the cluster.

-✅ StatefulSets are used for stateful applications like databases.
+* StatefulSets are used for stateful applications like databases.
-✅ DaemonSets are used for node-specific workloads like logging and monitoring agents.
+* DaemonSets are used for node-specific workloads like logging and monitoring agents.

 In this article, we’ll explore both in detail.

 1. Kubernetes StatefulSets

 A StatefulSet is a Kubernetes resource designed for stateful applications where each pod:
-✔️ Has a stable hostname and persistent storage.
+* Has a stable hostname and persistent storage.
-✔️ Maintains ordering and identity when scaling or restarting.
+* Maintains ordering and identity when scaling or restarting.
-✔️ Is created sequentially (not in parallel like Deployments).
+* Is created sequentially (not in parallel like Deployments).

 Use Cases for StatefulSets

-✅ Databases (e.g., MySQL, PostgreSQL, MongoDB).
+* Databases (e.g., MySQL, PostgreSQL, MongoDB).
-✅ Distributed applications (e.g., Kafka, Elasticsearch, Zookeeper).
+* Distributed applications (e.g., Kafka, Elasticsearch, Zookeeper).
-✅ Applications needing stable network identifiers.
+* Applications needing stable network identifiers.

 2. Deploying a StatefulSet